 Cost estimates may need to be bifurcated into total cost and incremental cost, depending on the audience and the financing contemplated.
 For example, utility incentives are often based on incremental cost.

 Lifecycle Cost Analysis (LCCA) is not required, but may be included where there are benefits of the proposed retrofit other than energy cost savings.
 See: NIST Life-Cycle Costing Handbook 135

+Estimated equipment useful life expectancy and equipment degradation are not required (although some projects may require this when assessing the financing term), but may be included to assess the overall economic performance of proposed retrofits.
+These estimates should be conservative and based on accepted values (ASHRAE standards).

-Quality Assurance Process
+Quality Control Process

 Compare model outcomes to comparable projects.
 Assess that outcomes are consistent with comparables.
 If not consistent with comparables, provide reasons why the project under consideration is different.